EliziumNet/Loopz/resources/docs/posh-log.md

 > Build-PoShLog -name 'Alpha' -eject -emoji

 In the above, _Alpha_ is the name of a pre-defined config (_Elizium_ and _Zen_ are both available too). the *-emoji* switch is optional, but indicates that the ejected config will contain emojis.
-Running this eject, will create a folder under the root of the repo *'loopz'* and inside it will be the config just ejected, in this case ___Alpha-emoji-changelog.options.json___ and a template markdown file ___TEMPLATE. md___
+Running this eject, will create a folder under the root of the repo *'.loopz'* and inside it will be the config just ejected, in this case ___Alpha-emoji-changelog.options.json___ and a template markdown file ___TEMPLATE. md___

 ### (2) __edit options config__